JAlcocerT/JAlcocerT/content/blog/Z_web_rpi.md

 And thanks to the community, there are Themes that you can use completely free.

-So: Free Theme, Free Hosting, Free Github(sub)domain...Let's create something interesting with it.
+So: Free Theme, Free Hosting, Free Github(sub)domain...

+Let's create something interesting with it.

 {{< details title="Ruby + jekyll + Chirpy Setup 📌" closed="true" >}}